How-to Guides, Postage and Mailing, USPS

 - Creates a sense of urgency

-- Proof of Mailing verifies when mail was sent
+- Proof of Mailing verifies when the mail was sent

 - Return Receipts verify when mail was delivered